EmuKit/emukit/_posts/2016-06-10-multifidelity-emulation.markdown

 And that's it!
 In the tutorials you can see how to train other available models like the one described in [[2](#references-on-multi-fidelity-gaussian-processes)], which assumes a non-linear relationship between fidelities.

-Check our list of [tutorial notebooks](https://github.com/amzn/emukit/tree/develop/notebooks) and [examples](https://github.com/amzn/emukit/tree/develop/emukit/examples) if you want to learn more about how to do Multi-fidelity emulation with with Emukit.
+Check our list of [notebooks](http://nbviewer.jupyter.org/github/amzn/emukit/blob/develop/notebooks/index.ipynb) and [examples](https://github.com/amzn/emukit/tree/develop/emukit/examples) if you want to learn more about how to do multi-fidelity emulation and other methods with Emukit.
 You can also check the Emukit [documentation](https://emukit.readthedocs.io/en/latest/).

 We’re always open to contributions!
-Please read our [contribution guidelines](CONTRIBUTING.md) for more information.
+Please read our [contribution guidelines](https://github.com/amzn/emukit/blob/develop/CONTRIBUTING.md) for more information.
 We are particularly interested in contributions regarding examples and tutorials.

 #### References on Muti-fidelity emulation